Updated February 14, 2019

 Bacteria that naturally exists on human skin use the components in sweat as a food source.
 It’s the waste they produce as they grow and multiply that becomes the essence of that stinky smell.

-Want to know more about the specific science behind body odour?
-Click here.
+Want to know more about the specific science behind body odor?

-Wearing regular shoes and socks can make it increasingly difficult for the sweat on your feet to evaporate, which gives the bacteria more sweat to combine with and a longer period of time to make an impact.
+Wearing regular shoes and socks can make it increasingly difficult for the sweat on your feet to evaporate.
+Therefore, the bacteria have more sweat to combine with and a longer period of time to make an impact.

 Additionally, increased activity forces feet to sweat at a higher rate, which in turn means bacteria have more opportunities to latch onto sweat and create foul odors.

 The Solution: Antimicrobial Socks!

 Socks that have been finished with an antibacterial treatment are the fastest and easiest way to solve this issue.

-Certain socks have been manufactured with antimicrobial materials which can help kill and prevent the growth of bacteria and can aid in the fight against foot odour.
+Certain socks have been manufactured with antimicrobial materials which can help prevent the growth of bacteria and, as a result, can aid in the fight against foot odour.

 Do Antimicrobial Socks Work to Control Odors?